-- Contact labeling: You can create up to 20 custom color-coded categories for your business’s contacts.
+- Contact labeling: Create up to 20 custom color-coded categories for your business’s contacts

-- Profile information: WhatsApp Business allows you to include contact information like a business name, logo, business category, website, product catalog, location, and even working hours.
+- Profile information: Include a company name, logo, business category, website, product catalog, contact information, location, and even working hours

 - Automated messages: WhatsApp Business allows for automated messages like real-time replies, away messages, and automatic greetings.